High-Resolution Episcopic Microscopy / Applications / Mice and Zebrafish

 Imaging of Mice and Zebrafish in 3D at Micron Scale

-Imaging Mouse and Zebrafish Samples in 3D Overview
+Overview of Imaging Mouse and Zebrafish Samples in 3D

-High Resolution Episcopic Microscopy (HREM) is used to capture mouse and zebrafish samples, from whole organs to whole samples.
-OHREM instruments produce large high quality, high throughput stacks with no need for sample clearing or distortion to the block.
+High-Resolution Episcopic Microscopy (HREM) is used to capture mouse and zebrafish samples across the full range of developmental stages, from sub-millimetre embryos to adult whole organs.
+Indigo-Scientific HREM instruments produce large, high-quality image stacks at high throughput, with no requirement for sample clearing and no distortion introduced to the block face during acquisition.

 Applications in Developmental Biology and Phenotyping

-HREM can applied across a wide range of studies in mouse and zebrafish models, including:
+HREM is applied across a wide range of studies in mouse and zebrafish models, including:

-Neuroanatomy and brain imaging- Image whole brains for detailed analysis of tissue architecture and structural organisation.
+Image whole brains for detailed analysis of tissue architecture and structural organisation.
+Without the distortion introduced by optical clearing.

 Why Use HREM for Mouse and Zebrafish Imaging